Marketing lessons from Robin Williams.

 He was a comedian’s comedian, one of the most iconic comedy brands of all time, part of the trifecta of stand ups that broke the mold: George Carlin, Jerry Seinfeld and of course Robin Williams.

 Robin Williams was the best of the best of what he did, and that was tell stories.
-Sometimes they were 60 second stories told machine-gun style, others were manic, sweat-covered ramblings of crazy.
+Sometimes they were 60 second stories told machine-gun style, others were manic, sweat-covered ramblings of ingenuity.
 But great they were.

 It’s just a shame that his own story didn’t end as we had assumed: that he’d always be there to make us laugh well into a ripe old age, Bob Hope style.
 We had glimpses into his struggles but really we had no idea.
 Instead, his version of his own story just sort of left a weird, untidy vacuum.
 Like he just dropped the mic and walked of the stage leaving the audience wondering what the hell just happened.